ossec/ossec-docs/downloads.rst

 1. Download the atomic-release file for your distribution

-2. Install the atomic-relase package (Note: This includes the OSSEC GPG key)
+2. Install the atomic-release package (Note: This includes the OSSEC GPG key)

 .. code:: console